| By Dave Foxall

 Payroll Compliance Tip #3: Social Security Contributions

-The necessary social security contributions are divided between employer and employee (usually on a 50:50 basis) but the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 made some temporary adjustments that carry over into 2012.
-The IRS Employer’s Tax Guide for 2012 clarifies the current rates as follows: “The employee tax rate for social security is 4.2% on wages paid and tips received before March 1, 2012.
+The necessary social security contributions are divided between employer and employee (usually on a 50:50 basis) but the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 made some temporary adjustments that carry over.
+The IRS Employer’s Tax Guide clarifies the current rates as follows: “The employee tax rate for social security is 4.2% on wages paid and tips received before March 1, 2012.
 The employee tax rate for social security increases to 6.2% on wages paid and tips received after February 29, 2012.
 The employer tax rate for social security remains unchanged at 6.2%.
 The social security wage base limit is $110,100.”
 Properly up-to-date software can keep track of rate changes for an employer and ensure that W-2 forms always contain the correct employee information (assuming correct data has been input to the system) and therefore reduce submission rejection rates.

 Payroll Compliance Tip #4: Third Party Sick Pay